chan2will/sdc-wiki/Asset-Transfer-Service.md

 The asset transfer service helps upload/process files as automatically and asynchronously as possible.
+It currently only supports OBJ treatment plan assets.